Table of Contents

 - Must be a full-time employee in the appropriate discipline with at least three years of continuous non-visiting, non-OPS service at UCF immediately prior to the current year.

-- Must be assigned an FTE of 0.10 for professional service duties over the current year and for each of the three preceding academic years.
+- Employees who are assigned an FTE of at least 0.05 for professional service duties over the current academic year and for each of the three preceding academic years are eligible.

 - Must not have received an Excellence in Professional Service award in the past three academic years.